erikh/scarlett-school.web/source/lessons/general-programming/3-functions.md

     // the block is the start of inner scope.
 Above is outer scope {
+        // z is available here, because it was created (or defined) in the
+        // outer scope.
+Changes to it will be available in the outer scope,
+        // because it was defined there, regardless of what is done to it here. z = z + 1;
-        z = z + 1; // z is available here, because it was defined in the outer scope a = z + 2; // a is defined here, and only available in the inner scope } // inner scope ends
+        a = z + 2; // a is defined here, and only available in the inner scope } // inner scope ends